EFFECTS OF PHOTOPERIODS ON THE CLONED GTH GENES IN HARD-LIPPED BARB (Osteochillus hasseltii)

 Keywords:amino acid, cDNA, GtH-I, GtH-II, hard lipped barb, photoperiods

-Photoperiods is one of the factors that influence regulation on endocrine gland in producing hormones necessary for gonadal growth and development, gametogenesis and reproductive cycles in fish reproduction.
-This study clones the gonadotropin hormones I (GtH-I) and II (GtH-II) genes in hard-lipped bard, and investigates the effect of photoperiod on the genes expression.
+Photoperiod is one factor that regulates the endocrine glandâ€™s production of hormones necessary for gonadal growth and development, gametogenesis and reproductive cycles in fish reproduction.
+However, studies on the influence of photoperiod on tropical fishes are still limited.
+Hence, this study investigates the effects of photoperiod on the hard-lipped barb, particularly, the genetic expression of its cloned gonadotropin hormones I (GtH-I) and II (GtH-II) genes.
 Experiment was designed using three treatments; 14L: 10D (control), 8L: 16D (short photoperiods), and 18L: 6D (long photoperiods).
-Four aquariums with nine fish/tank were used, serving as replicates.
-Fish were kept under this photoperiods treatment for eight weeks. Â Pituitary activities were observed by GtH genes expression measurement.
-The length of cDNA GtH-I was 222 bp, and the cDNA GtH-II was 354 bp.
+Four aquariums with nine fishes/tank were used, serving as replicates.
+The fishes were kept under these different photoperiod lengths for eight weeks. Â Pituitary activities were observed by measuring the GtH genetic expression. Â The length of cDNA GtH-I was 222 bp, and the cDNA GtH-II was 354 bp.
 The GtH-I precursors encoded by cDNA consisted of 67 amino acids, including mature peptide.
-The level of GtH gene expression was significantly increased as longer photoperiods given (P<0.05).
-The results indicated that hard-lipped barb reproductive performance is affected by photoperiods treatment.
+The level of GtH gene expression significantly increased as longer photoperiods were administered.
+The results indicated that photoperiod lengths affect the hard-lipped barb reproductive performance.

 How to Cite

 Authors who publish with this journal agree with the following terms: